 A commercial real estate appraiser can assess your property in four different ways:

 - Cost approach determines how much the building would cost if it were to be rebuilt in the present market.
 It isn’t a common valuation that is used for commercial real estate since it focuses more on new buildings.
-If a cost approach is used on an older building, there could be differences in the cost due to inflation or making renovations.
+If a cost approach is used on an older building, there could be differences in the cost due to inflation or by making renovations.

 The formula for this is: Land cost + cost to build new – accumulated depreciation = property value